 All assessment results will display based on the date range selected in the report characteristics.

-This report can be accessed from anywhere you see a student's name in the product. (i.e. By expanding an assignment/assessment within the Classes tab, or from the Administration Tab > User sub-tab.)
+This report can be accessed from anywhere you see a student's name in the product. (i.e. By expanding an assignment/assessment within the Classes tab, the Individualized Learning tab, the Progress Monitoring tab, or from the Administration Tab > User sub-tab.)

 Select Student and Create Report